-- Costs related to initial production costs, unless otherwise stated - Costs directly related to the touring of work in an international context - Costs directly related to the touring of work in Northern Ireland - Major capital purchases - Ongoing core costs that are not directly related, appropriate and proportionate to proposed activities - Activities or costs that do not fit the purpose of the scheme - Activities that are more suited to another award or scheme funded by the Arts Council or operated by other state agencies, such as Culture Ireland this includes activities that take place outside the Republic of Ireland - Activities that have already taken place, or which will have commenced before, January 2025 - Activities undertaken for charity-fundraising purposes, for participation in a competition, or for primarily profit-making purposes - Activities that are already funded from another source - Activities that have already been assessed by the Arts Council, unless you demonstrate that you have significantly developed the proposal since previously applying or if the Council has specifically advised you to redirect your application to this award.
-Please bear in mind that such advice is not an indication of a successful outcome.
+- Costs related to initial production costs, unless otherwise stated - Costs directly related to the touring of work in an international context - Costs directly related to the touring of work in Northern Ireland - Major capital purchases - Ongoing core costs that are not directly related, appropriate and proportionate to proposed activities - Activities or costs that do not fit the purpose of the scheme - Activities that are more suited to another award or scheme funded by the Arts Council or operated by other state agencies, such as Culture Ireland - this includes activities that take place outside the Republic of Ireland - Tours which will have commenced before July 2025 - Activities by registered charities that are for fundraising for other organisations - Activities that are for participating in a competition - Activities that are for profit making - Activities that are already funded from another source.

-1.7 How much funding should you apply for?
+1.8 How much funding should you apply for?